typedb/typedb-docs/_09-query/01-match-clause.md

 This matches instances of attribute `name` with value `"John"`, regardless of what owns the attribute `name`.

 #### With a given subset
 To match all instances of attributes that contain a substring, we use the `contains` keyword.
-Let's look at an example.

 <div class="tabs">